pohlm01/master-thesis/2_preliminaries.typ

 ) <tls_handshake_overview>

 === KEMTLS
+@kemtls aims to improve the communication cost of @tls handshakes using the fact that currently the best @pq @kem:pl are smaller than @pq signatures.
+Instead of explicitly authenticating the server in the `CertificateVerify` using a signature, @kemtls uses @kem:pl to authenticate the key exchange.
+The exact differences with the standard @tls handshake are not relevant for this work, so we don't explain them.
+What is relevant is, is that a @kemtls handshake requires a @kem public key in the @ee certificate instead of a signature key.
+Hence, the utilization of @kemtls has an impact on the size of the certificate, as shown in @sec:certificate_size.

 == Post Quantum Signatures
 // - Two PQ signatures are standardized by @nist in @fips_204 (ML-DSA, formally known as CRYSTALS-Dilithium) and @fips_205 (SLH-DSA formally known as Sphincs+)